arongoldberg/cpu-simulation/README.md

 blocksize in bytes.
 It can simulate the effects of one or two caches.
 It simulates the performance effect of an LRU (Least Recently Used) cache on a given E20 program, by cataloging and printing out the cache hits and misses for each attempted memory access by the program.
 An example of that can be found [here](sample-simcache.txt).

-This was compiled using gcc 9.3.0.
+This was compiled using gcc 9.3.0 and run on Linux.